CityofToronto/bdit_python_utilities/charts/sphinx/auto_examples/index.rst

 Bar Charts
 ==========

-Below is a gallery of bar charts created by BDITTO.
+Below is a gallery of bar charts.

+- plot_bar_rick.py: derives from the RICK package with source code in `rick.py`.
+- plot_bar_activeto.py: developed for activeTO with source code inside the example.